isax785/wiki_test/readme.md

 # Readme

-Dear <u>visitor</u>, this is a dummy repository to test the functionalities of **GitHub** for building a knowledge container with a wiki style.
+Dear `visitor`, this is a dummy repository to test the functionalities of **GitHub** for building a knowledge container with a wiki style.

 From here you can go to <a href="./main.md">main</a> markdown.